 Roop Singh Chauhan – the then ruler of the region then received an order to build a temple in his dream.
 Hence came the first temple of Khatu Shyam in 1027 CE.
-Temple was built on the 11th day of the Shukla Paksha in Phalgun month of the lunar calendar.
+Temple was built on the 11th day of the Shukla Paksha in the Phalgun month of the lunar calendar.
 It is the same day when Barbarik had offered his head to Krishna before the Mahabharata War.

 In some versions of the legend, it was the queen of Roop Singh Chauhan – Narmada Kanwar who dreamt of the Khatu Shyam.
 A stone idol in unique black stone was also found.
 This is the idol that is worshipped in the main temple today.

 He has the look of a warrior.
 Has big mustaches and there is a Veer Ras on his face.
 He wears fish earrings.
 His eyes are open and alert.

 Khatu Shyam is not just the Kshetra Devata or regional deity of the region but a Kul-Devta or the family deity of many Rajput Chauhan families in and around Sikar.

 Visiting Khatu Shyam Ji

 We started one morning from Jaipur to visit the temple.
-Sunflower fields that were in full bloom in the month of August.
+Sunflower fields were in full bloom in the month of August.
 A free-standing arch announced the village and it read ‘Shri Shyam Sharnam’.
 We drove for some more time, I was expecting a giant temple.
 But when we reached the temple from its back door, it was a tiny little temple.

 We were just in time to get the darshan and got a glimpse of the idol in stone.

 Outside the temple is another temple dedicated to Hanuman called Simha Pol Hanuman.

 A unique thing I noticed here is hanging coconuts.
 Coconuts with a Mouli or red cotton thread bound around are hanging everywhere.
-These are wish-fulfilling or the votive coconuts.
+These are wish-fulfilling or votive coconuts.
 You can make a wish and tie a coconut here.
 Once the wish is fulfilled, you come back and untie the coconut.

 A board outside the temple tells me that there is no temple head.
 The descendants of the Chauhan Rajputs take care of this temple.